Agency Main Banner Content

 Broadband deployment study

 The Indiana Utility Regulatory Commission (IURC) was directed in HEA 1065 to complete a study of topics related to the Indiana Universal Service Fund (IUSF) and broadband deployment by October 1, 2018.
-Specifically, the Commission will be studying the following:
+Specifically, the Commission studied the following:

 - The types of service on which the IUSF surcharge is imposed